| Species list |

 Home page |

 Sinningia warmingiiSinningia warmingii is usually a tall plant, with the flowers being borne at the top of the stem.
+If the plant has multiple stems, they will arch away from the center, making a wide specimen.
 It is easy to grow as long as it gets enough water and sunlight.

 |